UBC-Geography/computing-resources/cloud-computing/README.md

 ## UBC IT

-In some cases, the DRA Cloud may not be the best option for a research project, in those cases, UBC IT can provide some budget-friendly alternatives.
-For minimal LAMP-stack web applications, like WordPress, Drupal, or Omeka, UBC IT provides simple shared hosting solutions, while more resource-intensive applications and computation tasks can run on an EduCloud VM.
+In some cases, the DRA Cloud may not be the best option for a research project.
+In those cases, UBC IT can provide some budget-friendly alternatives.
+For minimal LAMP-stack web applications, like WordPress, Drupal, or Omeka, UBC IT provides simple shared hosting solutions, while more resource-intensive applications and computation tasks can run on EduCloud VMs.
 Additionally, UBC IT has begun a broker system that can enable resources to be requested from large commercial cloud providers like Amazon, Microsoft, and Google with additional support.

 - [UBC IT - EduCloud Server Service](https://it.ubc.ca/services/web-servers-storage/educloud-server-service)